balena-io/docs/pages/troubleshooting/restore-edison.md

 ![Flashing progress](/img/edison/flashtool-flashing.png)

-* After a few minutes you the flashing process should have completed successfully and you flash tool will look something like this:
+* After a few minutes the flashing process should have completed successfully and your flash tool will look something like this:

 ![Flashing complete](/img/edison/flashtool-complete.png)